 One of our coolest traditions is our annual company trip!
 We’ve been to Lisbon, Prague and this year, we are in Barxeta, a small town near Valencia (Spain).
 It’s when we get everyone together – people from the Amsterdam office and our remote colleagues – and have a great time together (and to make it better, we kept the destination a surprise until the last minute!).

 This year we decided to make it different, and instead of going away for just a weekend, we are staying away for a full week, mixing work with fun!
 It seems like the perfect way to get everyone together, strengthen our bonds and our culture, while having a great time.
-We’ll be updating this post daily so you can follow what we’ve been doing on our time away.
+We’ve updated this post with our daily activities there so you can follow what we’ve been doing on our time away.

 Day one – Flying to Valencia!